-SF3 shall make provision for wafer sawing which, once done, shall ensure that none of the test features are available, not even to authenticated users in test mode.
+SF3 shall make provision for:

+Wafer sawing which, once done, shall ensure that none of the test features are available, not even to authenticated users in test mode.
+Although Package Mode Entry (PME) is now available

-6.1.4 TOE Testing (SF4)
+6.1.4 .TOE Testing (SF4)

-- SF4 shall provide embedded hardware test circuitry with high fault coverage to prevent faulty devices being released in the field.
-Devices with manufacturing problems (short circuits, open nets, ...) could lead to a poor level of security by disabling some security functions. - Testing of security functions is dependent on a fault free and fully functional TOE.
-The RAM, ROM, and standard cell logic (including the MCU) is tested by functional tests under the control of the test interface circuit.
-EEPROM is tested through the test interface circuit by external stimulus.
-CPU to EEPROM data flow will also be tested by functional tests, run from the EEPROM, using test software loaded under the control of the test interface circuit. - To conform with ISO 7816 standards the TOE embedded software will always return an Answer-To-Reset command via the serial I/O port.
+SF4 shall provide embedded hardware test circuitry with high fault coverage to prevent faulty devices being released in the field.
+Devices with manufacturing problems (short circuits, open nets,...) could lead to a poor level of security by disabling some security functions.

+To conform with ISO 7816 standards the TOE embedded software will always return an Answer-To-Reset command via the serial I/O port.
 This contains messages with information on the integrity and identification of the device.
 An ATR also verifies significant portions of device hardware (CPU, ROM, EEPROM and logic).